Jumpman Slot Sites

 The Jumpman gamification is another thing that is not really very obvious to the casual visitor.
 The Trophies page is publicly visible and it is possible to see that collecting trophies enables you to level up and claim extra spins of the Mega Reel, but it is only after login that the true scale of this is evident – there are literally hundreds of trophies to go for ranging from the trivially easy Over the Hump (play on a Wednesday) to the insanely difficult Fluffy Favourites Dream Team (Play Fluffy Favourites at the same time as someone else who wins £5000+).
 It would probably take years (and very large amounts of cash) to collect them all but if this kind of thing floats your boat you could have a lot of fun trying.

 As of Autumn 2019 there are more than 150 Jumpman powered slot and bingo sites and we do have to wonder whether there is really room in the market for many more.
 While there don’t appear to be any restrictions on claiming multiple Mega Reel offers at multiple Jumpman sites, it’s difficult to understand why a players would want to sign up to lots of them given that they can take advantage of Mega Reel promotions – and make better progress on the Trophies page – if they just stick to one.

-We may find then, that the rate at which new Jumpman sites opens slows down a bit.
+We may find then, that the rate at which new Jumpman sites opens slows down a bit in 2020.
 Perhaps Jumpman will direct their energies towards improving their range of games still further; the slots are already pretty impressive but the recent addition of a Casino tab suggests they may be planning to add more table and card games and perhaps live casino.